-In a dynamic multi-sensor system, time synchronization between sensors is critical in order to make best use of the sensor fusion.
-Special care was given to synchronization in the Phasma stick to ensure maximum performance:\\ \begin{itemize} \item[] \textbf{AlphaSense, Bosch IMU and ADIS IMU}\\ The AlphaSense manages time synchronization at the hardware level via an FPGA implementation.
+In a dynamic multi-sensor system, time synchronization between sensors is critical to make the best use of sensors fusion.
+Special care was given to synchronization of the Phasma stick to ensure maximum performance:\\ \begin{itemize} \item[] \textbf{AlphaSense, Bosch IMU and ADIS IMU}\\ The AlphaSense manages time synchronization at the hardware level via an FPGA implementation.
 Camera times are computed to the mid-exposure pulse (MEP).
-IMU data is time tagged on arrival to the FPGA data bus.
-Overall time synchronization between the cameras and IMUs is \textless 1ms.\\ \item[] \textbf{Ouster lidar and Invensense IMU}\\ The Ouster module includes an integrated IMU.
+Imu data is time tagged on arrival to the FPGA data bus.
+Overall time synchronization between the cameras and IMUs is \textless 1 ms.\\ \item[] \textbf{Ouster LiDAR and Invensense IMU}\\ The Ouster module includes an integrated IMU.
 The Ouster point data and IMU are hardware synchronized to the Ouster internal clock.
-Time synchronization between the two is \textless 1ms.\\ \item[] \textbf{Cross Module Synchronization}\\ Synchronization between modules (AlphaSense, Ouster, Livox) is provided by the supported PTP network time protocol \cite{4579760}.
-Each module is attached via wired Ethernet cable to the data logging device, which also hosts the PTP master clock.
-With this setup, the time alignment between the modules is observed to be \textless 1ms, as shown in Fig. ~\ref{figurelabel_imuSync}.
-For verification we adopted the approach from \cite{s21010068} and used optimization tools over the correlation signal of gyroscope data.\\ \end{itemize}
+Time synchronization between the two sensors is \textless 1ms.\\ \item[] \textbf{Cross Module Synchronization}\\ Synchronization between modules (AlphaSense, Ouster, Livox) is provided by the supported PTP network time protocol \cite{4579760}.
+Each module is attached via wired Ethernet cable to the data logging device, which hosts the PTP master clock.
+With this setup, the time alignment between the modules is observed to be \textless 1 ms, as shown in Fig. ~\ref{figurelabel_imuSync}.
+For verification, we adopted the approach from \cite{s21010068} and used optimization tools over the correlation signal of gyroscope data.\\ \end{itemize}

-Data logging occurs on a dedicated computer attached to the Phasma stick.
-The logging computer runs a Ubuntu 18.04 OS with ROS system running during capture.
-Sensing modules are connected to the data logger and data streams are directly recorded in ROS bag files.
+Data logging occurs on a dedicated computer connected to the Phasma stick.
+The logging computer, with the Ubuntu 18.04 OS, runs the Robotic Operating System (ROS) during the data capture.
+Sensing modules are connected to the data logger, and data streams are directly recorded in ROS bag files.

-\section{CALIBRATION}

-Along with time synchronization, sensor intrinsic and extrinsic calibrations are critical to achieve the highest system performance.
-In our setup, extensive calibration was undertaken to align the various optical and inertial systems.
-Intrinsic sensor calibration was conducted by each respective manufacturer.
-For passive camera systems the procedure was a standard checkerboard calibration; for active systems proprietary calibration models were computed and corrections applied to the data at the time of capture.
+\subsection{CALIBRATION}